 Velocity Funds Finals $5K winners (in alphabetical order)

 Animus.
 Griffin Barnicutt (2A General Science) is looking to create portable eyeglasses that can integrate neuro-stimulation technology into the frame, allowing for the non-invasive stimulation of deep brain regions without affecting the surrounding structures.
 These frames have the potential to be used as a treatment option for over 20 million people in the United States and Canada currently suffering from medication-resistant neurological disease.
 Animus also took home another one of four additional $5K prizes from Ontario Ministry for Seniors and Accessibility for developing an accessibility solution.
-(Please look for another update regarding these four prizes if you missed the event!)
+Startups that also won $5K for their accessibility solutions were Atlas Medical, Reka and SpecialVR.